rustyeddy/rustyeddy.com/content/software/kanban.md

 The task or the kanban card is then assigned to that particular person and moved into the Work In Progress (WIP) list.

+### Tests Define the Exit Criteria

+During this phase of the process, a deeper level of thought needs to be put into the _tests_ that must be written to establish a successful completion of this task.

+These tests will become part of the software itself, continuing for evermore ensure to be run everytime a change is committed to the source base, the quality of software consistently gets better.

 ### Contstraints on the WIP

 A _prioritized Todo list_ and a _WIP_ that allows only a single (or